tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ### The Failure Mode: Why Pruning Fails in High Dimensions

 **What is Pruning?**
 In a search tree, "pruning" means safely ignoring an entire branch of the tree.
 If you know for a fact that the closest point in a branch is 10 units away, but you've already found a neighbor that is 5 units away, you don't need to enter that branch at all.
 You "prune" it.
-This is what gives trees their $O(\log N)$ speed—you skip most of the data since it isn't relevant to your search.
+This is what gives trees their expected $O(\log N)$ speed—you skip most of the data since it isn't relevant to your search (though worst-case can degrade depending on parameters).

 **The "High-Dimensional" Problem**
 In 2D or 3D, space is "crowded" and data points are distinct.
 If you are in one quadrant, you are far from the others.